 - Mention the pets by name.
 I feel like this really proves you’ve read through the listing.
 And obviously, be sure to address the owner by name as well!

 - Invite them to pick a time to chat with you more via phone or video chat.
 This just keeps the conversation going, and the chances of getting a sit after you’ve talked off-line are much better!
 Getting to see you in person will give the pet owners peace of mind and it is the best way to do your own vibe check!

 Once the sit is complete, be sure to leave feedback and request a review if they don’t give you one in a few days.
 Having great reviews will really help to get future pet sits with your Trusted House Sitters account.

-Final Thoughts for First-Time House Sitters
+Final Thoughts for First-Time House and Pet Sitters

 We remember how nervous and excited we were to send our first house sitting application.
-It can be frustrating if you get a bunch of no replies or no responses at all.
+It can be frustrating if you get a bunch of “no” replies or no responses at all.
 Or maybe you apply to a ton and take the first yes then regret it when a ‘better’ one gets back to you.
 It is all part of the learning curve.
 Just try to be thoughtful of what you apply to and be realistic.

 I know it is all too easy to get your hopes up that you’ll get that dream sit in a location you’ve always wanted to visit with a well-behaved pet and gorgeous house.
-But, be sure to keep your expectations in check since that won’t always happen – especially if traveling full-time.
+But be sure to keep your expectations in check since that won’t always happen – especially if traveling full-time.

 If you are just house sitting part-time, by all means, hold out for the dream sits and apply to them often until you get them!
 However, if you are planning to full-time it like us, you’ll end up taking a lot of sits in places you’ve never dreamed of.
 But, funny enough, those have been some of our favorites!